gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 #### Performance Indicators/Metrics
 1. response time
-    - avgerage, mean, variance, if its larger than some value
+    - average, mean, variance, if its larger than some value
 2. throughput
+    - number of jobs served per time unit

 #### Queuing Networks
 - topology of queues